Solvable Tuple Patterns and Their Applications to Program Verification

 \subsubsection{\tupinf{}: a Solvable Tuple Pattern Inference Tool}

-\tupinf{} has been implemented in OCaml. \tupinf{} takes learning data in the csv format, and outputs tuple patterns as defined in Section~\ref{sec:tpinf} with the extensions described in Sections~\ref{sec:ext-postfix} (postfix), \ref{sec:ext-rev} (reverse), and \ref{sec:set} (set and multiset patterns).
-The alphabet \(\Alpha\) used in the learning data consists of digits and upper/lower characters of the English alphabet.
-There is an option to disable/enable constant patterns (i.e., \rn{R-CPrefix} and \rn{R-CPostfix}); it was disabled in the experiments reported below. \iffull A web demo interface of \tupinf{} is available at \url{https://www.kb.is.s.u-tokyo.ac.jp/~koba/tupinf/}. \else Appendix~\ref{app:tupinf} shows screenshots of the web interface of \tupinf{}.\footnote{The URLs of the web interface and the source code will be provided instead of the screenshot in a non-anonymous version of the paper.}\fi
+\tupinf{} has been implemented in OCaml. \tupinf{} takes learning data in the csv format, and outputs STPs or CSTPs with the extensions described in Sections~\ref{sec:ext-rev} (reverse), and \ref{sec:set} (set and multiset patterns).
+The alphabet \(\Alpha\) used in the learning data consists of digits and uppercase and lowercase English letters. \tupinf{} provides options to (i) enable or disable constant patterns (i.e., \rn{R-CPrefix} and \rn{R-CSuffix}), (ii) choose between STPs and CSTPs, and (iii) select between sequence, multiset, and set patterns.
+The option for constant patterns was disabled in the experiments reported below. \iffull \else \fi